khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 ʿAṭā, al-Ḥasan, Ibn Sīrīn, Saʿīd ibn Jubayr and al-Nakhaʾī and it is the saying of al-Thawrī and Ahl al-Raʾy and Imams Mālik and Aḥmad ibn Ḥanbal.

-## Taking Fresh Water for the Head and Ears
+## Taking fresh water for the head and ears

 38. Shaykh al-Albānī says in _al-Ḍaʿīfah_, #995: There is not to be found in the Sunnah anything which obligates taking fresh water for the ears—therefore